icsm-au/DynAdjust/resources/BUILDING.md

 - Apache Xerces C++ headers and libraries
 - Codesynthesis XSD headers and libraries
 - Intel Math Kernel Library (MKL) headers and libraries

+## Windows only

+Please refer to the Windows compilation [instructions](https://github.com/icsm-au/DynAdjust/blob/master/resources/dynadjust-compilation-in-windows.pdf) for the steps to compile DynAdjust on Windows using Microsoft's freely available Visual Studio 2017 Community Edition.

 ## Linux and Mac